Welcome! Guest

 Do Non-CDL Drivers Need a Medical Card?

-It’s important for truck drivers to have medical cards, as they’re the proof that a medical examiner has deemed a driver healthy enough to operate a CMV.
+Truck drivers need to have medical cards, as they’re proof that a medical examiner has deemed a driver healthy enough to operate a CMV.
 CDL drivers, too, should understand what is required of them in terms of their medical records; failing to adhere to the DOT’s guidelines may lead to the loss of certain driving privileges for such drivers.
-CDL drivers, non-CDL drivers, and their employers should also strive to remain DOT compliant in all other ways, including post-accident drug and alcohol testing procedures.
+CDL drivers, non-CDL drivers, and their employers should also strive to remain DOT-compliant in all other ways, including post-accident drug and alcohol testing procedures.
 Register with Labworks USA today, and we’ll take the burden of DOT drug and alcohol testing compliance from your shoulders.